HiteshSharma-github/Hit--Programming-Language/README.md

 ---

 # HIT
-My own programming written in Python .
+A programming Language written in python

 # Target
 An educational aid for junior IT students for introduction of python.